bparanj/crystal/computer/terms/chipset-driver.md

    - Some manufacturers provide utilities that automatically detect and update drivers, such as Intel Driver & Support Assistant or AMD Ryzen Master.

 4. **Install the Driver**:
    - Follow the instructions provided with the driver download to install the updated chipset driver.
-This typically involves running an installer program and restarting your computer.
+This  involves running an installer program and restarting your computer.

 ### Conclusion